-In order for inspectors to perform a proper visual inspection of the catalytic converter, they must be able to answer the following questions:
+For inspectors to perform a proper visual inspection of the catalytic converter, they must be able to answer the following questions:

 - 1. Where is the converter located, and is it there? - 2.
 If the catalytic converter is in place, is the configuration of the system acceptable? - 3.
-If the catalytic converter is not found, does the vehicle presented for inspected require one?
+If the catalytic converter is not found, does the vehicle presented for inspection require one?